id-Software/Quake-III-Arena/opengl2-readme.txt

 There are currently two ways to use this in your own (and other people's) maps.

-  1. Create your map as normal and add a 'q3gl2_sun' line after your 'q3map_sun' line in your sky material, like so:
+  1. Create your map as normal, set r_sunlightMode to 1, and add a 'q3gl2_sun' line after your 'q3map_sun' line in your sky material, like
+     so:

     textures/skies/bluesky
     {